flexdinesh/blogster/themes/sleek/content/blog/basic-markdown-style-guide.md

 ## Code Blocks

-Syntax highlighting is done using [Prism.js](https://github.com/PrismJS/prism) with the default [nord theme](https://github.com/PrismJS/prism-themes/blob/master/themes/prism-nord.css).
+Syntax highlighting is done using [Prism.js](https://github.com/PrismJS/prism).
 You can customise to whichever theme you want from the [plenty available prism themes](https://github.com/PrismJS/prism-themes).

-### HTML

 ```html
 <!DOCTYPE html>